ogu-lang/Ogu/OGU-0.1-en.md

 ## Partial application

-In Ogú you can use application just like in Clojure.
+In Ogú you can use partial application just like in Clojure.
 There is no support for Currying.

 Examples: